fair-stack/datalab/README.md

 =============================

 DataLab is cloud based, so it needs kubernetes 1.1+

 .. code:: console

-DataLab supports one-click installation via FairMan Once DataLab has finished starting, you should be able to view DataLab in your browser: http://localhost:8080
+DataLab supports one-click installation via FairMan.

+Once DataLab has finished starting, you should be able to view DataLab in your browser: http://localhost:8080

 For more installation details please see: https://market.casdc.cn/DataLab